Gua Sha - Natural wood skin tool

 6. If you want to reduce puffiness, work lightly, then more firmly, to relax muscles

-These gorgeous wooden gua sha tools are crafted by a local artist.
-Made of walnut, birch and cherry, these are the perfect addition to any lymphatic massage routine.
-Two sizes are available for facial (smaller size) or full body (larger size) gua sha.
+A local artist crafts these gorgeous wooden gua sha tools.
+Made of walnut, birch, cherry, and cedar, these are the perfect addition to any lymphatic massage routine.
+Two sizes are available for a facial (smaller size) or full body (larger size) gua sha.

-This is the perfect tool to use with my "Rivers" lymphatic massage oil.
+This tool is ideal for use with my "Rivers" lymphatic massage oil.
 This seasonally available oil is infused with Ocotillo, a plant with an affinity for the lymph system and an ally for moving stagnation.

 SUSTAINABILITY MISSION: Products come packaged in glass or paper.
 I avoid using plastic whenever possible.
 Orders ship with fully compostable packing materials or in compost mailers.